Richland County, South Carolina: In popular culture

 Richland County was one of several counties across the country used as a filming location for the A&E reality documentary series Live PD, which worked in collaboration with the Richland County Sheriff's Department.
 The show first premiered in 2016 and aired for four years until its cancellation in 2020.
-In 2021, Sheriff Leon Lott said the show will return to Richland County in the future.
+In 2022, an unofficial revival of the show, On Patrol: Live, aired on Reelz.
+It features Curtis Wilson from the Richland County Sheriff's Department as well as the Berkeley County Sheriff's Office.